 It is no secret that car insurance for young adults is more expensive.
 The younger you are, and the more inexperienced you are as a driver, the higher your car insurance rates will be.
 In fact, car insurance premiums drop by about $400 per 6 month policy period between the ages of 21 and 25.
-If you have recently found yourself on your own and off your parents’ car insurance policy, you could be looking at some steep prices for car insurance.
+If you have recently found yourself on your own and off of your parents’ car insurance policy, you could be looking at some steep prices for car insurance.
 Here is a breakdown of what makes car insurance for 21-year-olds expensive and ways that you can save.

 Why You Pay More

 You may be wondering why you pay more for car insurance as a 21-year-old.
 The answer is fairly simple.
 You are not yet an experienced driver.
 But the full answer is more complex.
 Car insurance rates are primarily based on risk.
 Insurance companies use a number of statistics to determine what constitutes risk.
 Statistics show that drivers age 21 are more likely to get citations, and they are more likely to have accidents.
 Based on those statistics and other factors, you will probably pay a lot more for car insurance than your parents.

 There are many factors that come into play when calculating how much car insurance will cost for a 21-year-old besides your age.
 Some of these factors you can control, while others you cannot.
 Consider these things when budgeting for car insurance.